top of page

 ABOUT

-BECY provides paid internships for youth ages 15-18 to learn practical, marketable skills in watershed restoration, ecosystem restoration, and community restoration.
-Currently, programs are based out of the Douglas and Patagonia communities.
-Crews are comprised of 10 youth, with two designated as youth leaders.
+BECY provides paid internships for youth ages 16-20 to learn practical, marketable skills in watershed restoration, ecosystem restoration, and community restoration.
+The BECY program is currently offered in Santa Cruz and Cochise Counties.
+Crews are comprised of 10-12 youth, with two BRN staff as program leads.

 Each crew develops experiences and vocabulary in teamwork, leadership, and empathy while following a curriculum of habitat restoration in the following structure: Watershed Restoration, Ecosystem Restoration, and Community Restoration.
 Those interested in applying should be prepared for physically strenuous but fulfilling activities in some of the most beautiful locations the Arizona/Sonora border has to offer.